XRPLF/xrpl-hooks-ide/xrpl-hooks-docs/md/hooks-guard-in-for.md

 # hooks-guard-in-for

+A guard is a marker that must be placed in your code at the top of each loop.
 Consider the following for-loop in C:

 ```c
   #define GUARD(maxiter) _g(__LINE__, (maxiter)+1)